 Every so often, something unique will rise from the ashes of your run of the mill smoking pieces.
 Glass blunts are one of those pieces that really deserves a second glance.
 If you have ever wanted an easier way to roll up your favorite flower without having to deal with brittle cigarillos, or you are just searching for the next new trinket or bauble to add to your growing collection, then glass blunts are right up your alley.
-And to the contrary of common misconceptions, these pieces are not only conversation starters, but they also hit like a champ, pumping up your smoking game to the next level with ease.
+And to the contrary of common misconceptions, these pieces are not only conversation starters, but they also hit like a champ, pumping up your smoking pipe game to the next level with ease.

 >STEPS FOR USING A GLASS BLUNT

 There is a lot of information out there concerning glass blunts of all shapes and sizes.
 A lot of this can be very convoluted and drawn out, beating around the point instead of just telling you the key tips to keep in mind.
-Well here you go, some simple tidbits of knowledge that will help you enjoy the full experience that glass blunts can provide.
+Well here you go, some simple tidbits of knowledge that will help you enjoy the full experience that glass pipes or glass blunts can provide.

 Glass blunts generally come in two forms, a suction tube version that looks like a syringe or a version that resembles a corkscrew or barber's pole.
 Whether you choose to go with one kind or the other is generally up to your personal preference, but there are some pros and cons to each form of the glass blunt.